F0rc3Run/free-warp-endpoints/README.md

 ## 🔧 Configuration (`config.yaml`)

-To configure the scanner, copy the `config.example.yaml` from this repository to a new file named `config.yaml`.
+To configure the scanner, follow the `config.yaml`.
 This file allows you to control all aspects of the test.

 Key settings include:
 -   `worker_count`: The number of concurrent threads for scanning.